Unicorn travel startup Hopper is facing a pandemic-fueled customer service nightmare – TechCrunch

 He says he decided to put the team on actually dealing with the FTC and the refunds, and not talking to people.
 “That made us look a hell of a lot worse, optically, but we got through a lot of work…because at the end of the day, after the fifth repetitive email, people got just as angry [as when they were ignored].”

-Over the next two months, Hopper also says it will be increasing its support team by 75% now that future looks more certain.
-It also plans to roll out in-app updates including a resolution center, escalation path, status check to prevent duplicate requests, and add in-app structured requests, in addition to more communication updates involving email campaigns, better in-app messaging, and website access to check on booking status.
+Over the next two months, Hopper also says it will be increasing its support team by 75% now that the future looks more certain.
+It also plans to roll out in-app updates including a resolution center, escalation path, status check to prevent duplicate requests and add in-app structured requests, in addition to more communication updates involving email campaigns, better in-app messaging, and website access to check on booking status.

-As it turns out, Montreal-headquared Hopper will survive, at least in the near-term, thanks to a Canadian government bailout.
+As it turns out, Montreal-headquartered Hopper will survive, at least in the near-term, thanks to a Canadian government bailout.

 In early May, Hopper raised $70 million from both institutional and private investors.
 The Canadian government chose to save promising tech business impacted by the pandemic with direct financial support.
 The largest portion of the $70 million round (more than half, but not, say, 99%) included funds from the Business Development Bank of Canada (BDC) and Investissement Quebec.
 In addition, all of Hopper’s existing investors returned, joined by new investors Inovia and WestCap.